Bank of America Review: Small Business Loans & Lines Of Credit

-As one of the biggest banks around, Bank of America offers a large, versatile breadth of loan products at competitive rates, but at the cost of fairly conservative lending practices and standards.
+As one of the biggest banks around, Bank of America offers a large, versatile breadth of loan products at competitive rates but with the cost of fairly conservative lending practices and standards.
 Should you get a loan from Bank of America?
-It depends on your individual situation.
+It depends on your situation.
 But if you can qualify, and don’t mind the bank’s ongoing theater of scandals, you may find Bank of America well-suited to meet your needs.
 Read on for more information.

 Table of Contents